Open Mail Settings → Accounts

 In Apple Mail, go to Mail → Settings (macOS Ventura or later) or Mail → Preferences (older macOS).
 Click the Accounts tab.
 In the left column, select the account you use as your working inbox (e.g. iCloud).

 Desktop email clients like Apple Mail, Spark, and Thunderbird can use OhRelay as the outgoing SMTP server.
-Once configured, you keep receiving mail in your normal inbox and can send replies through OhRelay by selecting the gateway in the From field.
+Once configured, you keep receiving mail in your normal inbox and can send replies through OhRelay without setting up a separate sender for each domain address.

 You only need to configure one gateway per working inbox.
 All your domain addresses route through the same sender.